nymag/dollar-slice/readme.md

 ##Initialization of components

 We're currently using a little service to instantiate controllers for each matching `data-component` on the page.
 This only happens once, and happens _before_ the page is completely loaded and _before_ jQuery's document.ready.
 The moment that our final.min.js file is finished loading, we're scanning the page for components.
 This gives us a huge advantage in speed, and prevents waiting for third-party dependencies.
-This initialization is in the [services/data-components.js](services/data-components.js) file.
-Feel free to read that tiny function and make suggestions.

 ##Full Example